nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

    1. Test case: `find n/asdfghjk`

       Expected: The app switches to the Task tab.
 No tasks are shown.
-The result box displays a message about listing matching tasks.
+The result box displays a message about listing tasks.

 1. Marking and unmarking tasks